Burj Khalifa Height: A Kilometer-High Marvel of Engineering and Design

 Understanding the Height: More Than Just Numbers

 The 828-meter height isn't just a random figure; it's a result of meticulous planning and design.
-The decision to aim for such a significant height wasn't arbitrary.
+In practice, the decision to aim for such a significant height wasn't arbitrary.
 It was a strategic move to create a landmark that would redefine the city's identity and attract global attention.
-This height was determined after careful consideration of several factors, including:

 -